ove/ove-apps/packages/ove-app-webrtc/README.md

 # WebRTC App

 This app supports one-to-one, one-to-many and many-to-many videoconferencing and screen sharing using the OVE framework.
-It is based on [OpenVidu](https://openvidu.io/), a platform designed to facilitate the addition of WebRTC videoconferencing into existing web an mobile applications.
+It is based on [OpenVidu](https://openvidu.io/), a platform designed to facilitate the addition of WebRTC videoconferencing into existing web and mobile applications.
 An installation of [OpenVidu](https://openvidu.io/) is required to use the WebRTC app.
 More information on installing [OpenVidu](https://openvidu.io/) can be found in the [OVE installation guide](https://ove.readthedocs.io/en/stable/docs/INSTALLATION.html).

-The WebRTC app depends on an environment variable named `OPENVIDU_HOST`, that points to the URL at which the OpenVidu instance runs.
-The [OpenVidu Secret](https://openvidu.io/docs/troubleshooting/#4-does-my-app-need-a-server-side) must be provided by setting the `OPENVIDU_SECRET` environment variable on the production server or alternatively on the `config.json` file which must reside only on the production server.
+The WebRTC app depends on an environment variable named `OPENVIDU_HOST`, that provides the hostname and port number at which the OpenVidu instance runs.
+The [OpenVidu Secret](https://openvidu.io/docs/troubleshooting/#4-does-my-app-need-a-server-side) must be provided by setting the `OPENVIDU_SECRET` environment variable on the production server or by editing the `config.json` file which must reside only on the production server.

 ## Application State